daikon899/LBP_CUDA/README.md

 # More details
 For a detailed description of code implementation and tests you can check our [report](/docs/report.pdf). (_available only in italian language, sorry_)

-We also made a similar comparison between CPU-only sequential vs CPU-only [multithread version](https://github.com/sim-pez/LBP_OpenMP) with OpenMP.
+We also made a similar comparison between sequential vs [multithread version](https://github.com/sim-pez/lbp_omp) on CPU only.

 # Acknowledgments